Visitor Centers

 Purpose

-The Tekαkαpimək Contact Station will provide a location for orientation and information of visitors to Katahdin Woods and Waters National Monument.
+The Tekαkαpimək Contact Station provides a location for orientation and information of visitors to Katahdin Woods and Waters National Monument.
 Exhibits designed from a Wabanaki worldview provide an introduction to the monument's landscape and its significance.

 Is Tekαkαpimək Contact Station open?